Stanford rushes to comply with Trump executive order limiting diversity training

 The executive order took effect immediately, but a portion that deals with requirements for government contractors goes into effect next week, 60 days after the signing of the order.
 The order also requires heads of federal agencies to submit reports to the White House’s Office of Management and Budget (OMB) within 60 days in order to compile a list of grant programs that must comply with the order.

 Michele Dauber is a Stanford Law professor and sociologist who has pushed for stricter sexual assault reporting policies at Stanford.
 She spearheaded the successful campaign to recall Judge Aaron Persky in 2018 for his handling of the sexual assault conviction of Brock Turner.
 Dauber called the Stanford directive absurd on its face and contrary to science and history.
-It means that, for example, Stanford faculty may not be able to benefit from training by notable scholars on campus like Stanford social psychologist Jennifer Eberhardt, whose work on implicit bias earned her the MacArthur genius grant in 2014.
+It means that, for example, Stanford may not be able to benefit from training by notable scholars on campus like Stanford social psychologist Jennifer Eberhardt, whose work on implicit bias earned her the MacArthur genius grant in 2014.
 And parts of the directive and order still need to be clarified, Dauber said, in order to assess any potential chilling effect or impact to academic freedom.

 “I can’t understand why any university would run to comply with Donald Trump’s order, and because we’re so well-resourced, we don’t have to,” she said.
 “Even assuming that it will ever become final, one could forgive a poorly resourced college that’s economically depressed not wanting to stand up to this and show regret and sorrow that they had to comply, but that is not Stanford University.”